 1. Canada is the second largest country in the world, right after Russia.
 However, Canada is the 8th least dense country in the world, with most people living in cities.
 If it weren’t for immigration, Canada’s population would probably be shrinking.

 3. The name “Canada” comes from the word “Kanata” used by the Iroquois, a native American tribe who lived in Quebec in the 16th century.
 It means village or settlement.
-Explorer Jacques Cartier mistakenly took the word to mean the name of the whole area, not just a village.
+The French explorers mistakenly took the word to mean the name of the whole area, not just the village.

 4. Canada is a bilingual country with English and French being official languages.
 However, only New Brunswick officially recognizes the equal status of French and English.
 Manitoba and the 3 territories also officially recognize them (and in the latter case, other languages too) as well, but have limited services in official languages other than English.
 Quebec is the only all-French province.
 However, every province provides its people with services in the other language if needed.